-Coronavirus checks and reporting built into your time clock
+Coronavirus checks and reporting built into your time clock.

-Screen all your employees automatically
+Screen all your employees automatically.

 - Customize screening questions to comply with your state’s regulations

-- Deliver questions in English and Spanish
+- Deliver questions in English or Spanish

-Get real-time alerts to make informed decisions
+Get real-time alerts to make informed decisions.

-Homebase alerts you when employees indicate symptoms, so you can enforce safe work practices
+Homebase alerts you when employees indicate symptoms, so you can enforce safe work practices.

 - Managers get real-time alerts when an employee indicates an issue

 - Employees are notified to follow up with managers before they start work